CityOfZion/standards/nodes.md

 sudo yum install google-authenticator
 ```

-After installing follow the instructions when running the command as manager, (anwser as y/y/y/n/y), do this as both managers first, as we will update PAM to require the 2FA after this step
+After installing, follow the instructions when running the command as manager, (anwser as y/y/y/n/y), do this as both managers first, as we will update PAM to require the 2FA after this step:

 ```shell
 google-authenticator